 Moonves told him to take a few months off to reenergize, and Probst changed his mind.
 The rest is history, as Probst is more involved now than ever.

 Contestants Have Smuggled Tools Into The Game

-You're not allowed to bring outside tools to help you in the game of Survivor, but some contestants have tried.
-One of the most infamous examples is Season 1 winner Richard Hatch returning for Survivor: All-Stars.
-Fellow contestant Kathy Vavrick-O'Brien alleged that Hatch actually smuggled matches up his butt to help start fires.
+You're not allowed to bring in outside tools to help you win Survivor, but some contestants have tried.
+One of the most infamous instances occurred when Season 1 winner Richard Hatch returned for Survivor: All-Stars.
+Fellow contestant Kathy Vavrick-O'Brien alleges Hatch actually smuggled matches up his butt to help start fires.

-Before returning for Survivor: Cambodia - Second Chance, Peih-Gee Law designed a pair of fish hooks as earrings, in addition to sewing flint into her cardigan, which she fully admits.
+Before returning for Survivor: Cambodia - Second Chance, Peih-Gee Law designed a pair of fish hook earrings, and also sewed flint onto her cardigan, which she fully admits.
 Anything for an advantage!

 Some Contestants Are Recruited

-While Survivor encourages its viewers to apply every year, not all contestants who make it onto the show sent in a tape.
-Some of the show's castaways were actually recruited by casting producers, usually in Los Angeles or New York.
+While Survivor encourages viewers to apply every year, not all contestants who make it onto the show send in a tape.
+Some of the show's castaways are actually recruited by casting producers, usually in Los Angeles or New York.

-This has led to some consternation among die-hard Survivor fans who perhaps sent in a tape because they really wanted to be on the show but weren't accepted, while some model/actor who may not even watch the show gets on.
-But many recruits have picked up on the game's intricacies quickly, like Aras Baskauskas, Yul Kwon, and Earl Cole, who went on to win their respective seasons.
+This has led to some consternation among diehard Survivor fans, who feel they deserve a spot on the show over model-actors who may not even watch the series.
+But many recruits have picked up on the game's intricacies quickly.
+In fact, recruits Aras Baskauskas, Yul Kwon, and Earl Cole all went on to win their respective seasons.